-Most gardeners have never given growing common milkweed a thought.
+Most gardeners have never given growing common milkweed flowers a thought.
 After all, it is more of an invasive weed than anything, right!?
 Now, if you are a butterfly enthusiast, you would be thinking entirely different about this plant.
-It attracts butterflies.
-And importantly, perennial milkweed plants are essential for the survival of monarch butterflies.
+It attracts Monarchs and other butterflies.
+Perennial milkweed plants are essential for the survival of monarch butterflies.
 Once you know this, you just might find yourself planting and growing milkweed in naturalized settings and in your new butterfly garden.
 No butterfly garden is complete without this plant.
 And, you’ll be glad you planted it!

 These invasive plants can quickly populate a field or your butterfly garden.
 Their deeply growing rhizomes help them to spread rapidly.
 The silky seeds, like dandelion seeds, are scattered far and wide by the wind.

-Flower Colors: These fragrant, globe-like flowers are greenish pink, mauve, pink, pinkish purple, rose, and white.
+Flower Colors: These fragrant, globe-like flowers have a variety of colors. they include greenish pink, mauve, pink, pinkish purple, rose, and white.

 Despite being toxic, it does have some medicinal uses.